ryzeon-dev/sysinfo/README.md

         -cu         CPU usage
         -ct         CPU temperature
         -sl         System load
+        -cs         Current session
+        -hn         Host name
+        -k          Kernel

-      Execution with no argument will display all info If some value cannot be retreived, it won't be shown
+      Execution with no argument will display all info More than one argument can be specified
+      If some value cannot be retreived, it won't be shown